Pro-unipotent harmonic actions and dynamical properties of $p$-adic cyclotomic multiple zeta values: Preliminaries

+We proved in \cite{I-2} that the harmonic Frobenius of integrals and the harmonic Frobenius of series are equal (\cite{I-2}, equations (0.3.3) and (0.3.5)).
+Thus, we see that the harmonic Frobenius is characterized by $\Phi_{p,\alpha}^{-1}e_{1}\Phi_{p,\alpha}$ or, equivalently, by $\har_{p^{\alpha}}$.
+This is why studying $\har_{p^{\alpha}}$ is equivalent to studying the harmonic Frobenius and, in the next sections, we will see $\har_{p^{\alpha}}$ as a function of $\alpha$, which amounts to studying the harmonic Frobenius as a function of $\alpha$.

-\begin{Remark} We can define natural analogues of all the structures mentioned in this \S1 at base-points $(0,\xi)$ for any $\xi \in \mu_{N}(K)$, which are compatible with the morphism $(x \mapsto \xi x)_{\ast}$.
+\begin{Remark} We can define natural analogues of all the structures which are at base-points (1,0) and which are mentioned in this \S1, at base-points $(0,\xi)$ for any $\xi \in \mu_{N}(K)$, which are compatible with the morphism $(x \mapsto \xi x)_{\ast}$.
 All the results of this \S1 have natural analogs at base-points $(0,\xi)$ for any $\xi \in \mu_{N}(K)$.
 This will be used implicitly in the proofs of the next section. \end{Remark}

-\begin{Remark} The proof of Corollary \ref{comparison of vector spaces} indicates that the equations of Corollary \ref{comparison of vector spaces} are compatible with the depth filtration and the bounds on valuations of $p$MZV$\mu_{N}$'s, which are two parameters in our computation.
-This can be viewed as a prerequisite for the next paragraphs in which we show a sort of compatibility between the iteration of the Frobenius and our computation of $p$MZV$\mu_{N}$'s. \end{Remark}